markedwardnewman/filtration-group/README.md

 #Filtration Group
 ###An Employment Challenge

 My submitted mockup [here](http://markedwardnewman.com/filtration-group-gh-pages/).
 I used only flexbox to make it responsive, so no framework overhead.
+Total size, images included = 280Kb.

 My [portfolio](http://markedwardnewman.com/).